Tim Hailes: Organisations

 Hailes has served on a number of derivatives industry committees (including co-chairing the ISDA fund derivatives committee) and is a regular contributor to publications particularly on developments in the equities markets and structured products sold to retail investors.
 He acted as a technical expert to the UK FSA 2009 Lehman review and has appeared in front of IOSCO standing committees, the European Commission, the Chinese Banking and Regulatory Commission and numerous other regulatory authorities on behalf of the financial services industry.
 He is currently the Chairman of the Joint Association Committee (co-sponsored by ISDA, SIFMA, AFME and the ICMA) on Retail Structured Products (the "JAC").

-Hailes is a liveryman of the City of London Solicitors' Company, and the Worshipful Company of International Bankers, a freeman of the Worshipful Company of Pewterers, a magistrate (Justice of the Peace) on the Central London bench and a member of The Royal Institute of International Affairs (Chatham House).
+Hailes is a liveryman of the City of London Solicitors' Company, and the Worshipful Company of International Bankers, a liveryman of the Worshipful Company of Pewterers, a magistrate (Justice of the Peace) on the Central London bench and a member of The Royal Institute of International Affairs (Chatham House).

 Hailes was the Chairman of the London chapter of Pride from 2004 - 2011.
 Pride is the employee networking group for lesbian, gay, transgender and bisexual employees at JPMorgan.
 He is also the EMEA diversity representative on the Legal Department Diversity Council.

 Hailes is a Life Governor of the RNLI, for which his father was Treasurer of the local lifeboat station in Weymouth.

 Hailes is Vice-Chairman of the Governors of King Edward's School, Witley.